 Temitope has six years’ experience working in the Nigerian health sector including three years in public health practice including health management information system (HMIS), monitoring and evaluation.
 He has provided technical support to State governments in Nigeria in the areas of health planning, monitoring and evaluation.
 He was part of the Partnership for Transforming Health Systems team, an eight-year health systems strengthening program in Nigeria.

 Temitope holds a bachelor degree in Dental Surgery from the University of Lagos and certifications in Monitoring and Evaluation from the USAID Measure Evaluation online program.
+He has completed a Masters in Public Health at the University of Roehampton, London.
 He is a District Health Information Systems 2 Level 1 graduate from the DHIS2 Academy, Health Information Systems Program Nigeria and University of Oslo.
-He is currently completing a Masters in Public Health candidate at the University of Roehampton, London.

 Andrew Mirelman is a Technical Officer at the Health Systems Governance and Financing Department at the World Health Organization.
 His work deals with economic issues of policy evaluation and decision-making in low and middle-income countries.
 He has several years of experience conducting cost-effectiveness analyses, and he works on developing equity methods for economic evaluation.
 Andrew has worked across many health topics including health systems, childhood immunisation, non-communicable diseases, family planning and the conflict impacts on health.
 With LAMP, he has served as an advisor on several economic evaluation and health financing projects.